2018 - 2019 Regulations - Feral Hogs

-Hog Hunting Seasons for WMAs and Heritage Preserves
+Hog Hunting Seasons and Regulations

 A hunting license is required, however there is no closed season on hunting feral hogs on private land statewide during daylight hours.
 The use of bait and electronic calls is legal on private lands statewide.

 Feral hogs may be hunted at night on a registered property on which a person has a lawful right to hunt, using any legal firearm, bow and arrow, or crossbow.
 This includes the use of bait, electronic calls, artificial lights, and night vision devices.
 A property may be registered online on the SCDNR website (www.dnr.sc.gov/nighthunt), and must be registered annually.
 It is unlawful to hunt feral hog at night on property not registered with SCDNR.
 Persons convicted of night hunting for deer, bear, or turkey during the previous five years are ineligible to hunt feral hogs at night.